Summary

 print(text, end="", flush=True)

-The TypeScript/JavaScript SDK follows a nearly identical structure:
+The TypeScript/JavaScript SDK follows a near-identical structure:

 // Install: npm install @anthropic-ai/sdk